 If you have to buy it, get the best deal!

-Smaller Point Perks of note are covered in my 50 to 500 Point Perk article.
 New Perks release in the Rewards Bazaar every Tuesday and Thursday from 9am-5pm PST.
+Smaller Point Perks get covered in my 50 to 500 Point Perk article.
 There is a pattern to releases.
 To see the pattern, get tips for obtaining a reward, or view general information regarding the program, read the program overview.
 You can also see rewards I’ve redeemed and other recent Rewards Bazaar offers.
 Sephora gives advanced notice of the bigger perks arriving in the Rewards Bazaar within the month.

 There is always a chance that offers not listed here could appear if Sephora decides to release any surprise or last-minute offers.
 Every time I receive an email, I will update this.
 It is important to note that the offers are not listed in order they get released.
 Offers near the top of a perk email could be released at the end of the month and offers near the bottom could be released at the beginning of the month.
 This program is here to stay so there will be 104 release dates a year.
 Every month, I will share the advertised offerings and write separate articles on any large perks I redeem.